J-1 Visa Quality Engineer Jobs

 Does the 2-year home residency requirement apply to Quality Engineers on J-1?

 It depends on your funding source and country of origin.
 J-1 exchange visitors whose programs are government-funded or who come from countries on the State Department's Exchange Visitor Skills List may be subject to the 2-year home residency requirement after their program ends.
-Quality Engineers from countries where quality assurance is listed as a skill in shortage should check the Skills List before accepting a placement, since the requirement can affect future H-1B or green card eligibility.
+Quality Engineers from countries where quality assurance is listed as a skill in shortage should check the Skills List before accepting a placement, since the requirement can affect future H-1B visa or green card eligibility.

 Who actually sponsors the J-1 visa for a Quality Engineer role?